Fresh mozzarella is the perfect way to add a little luxury to your dish.

 One last thing.
 Your mozzarella might have gone dry, especially if you haven’t wrapped it or submerged it adequately.
 This mozzarella won’t be dangerous, but it will have lost its delicious texture, so chuck it for quality purposes!

-Since dry mozzarella isn’t dangerous, though, feel free just to cut the dry part off and eat the rest!
+Since dry mozzarella isn’t dangerous, feel free to cut the dry part off and eat the rest!

 The Round-Up On Mozzarella